ericniebler/range-v3/doc/index.md

 <DL>
 <DT>\link ranges::v3::view::adjacent_filter_fn `view::adjacent_filter`\endlink</DT>
   <DD>For each pair of adjacent elements in a source range, evaluate the specified binary predicate.
-If the predicate evaluates to true, the second element of the pair is included in the result range; otherwise, it is skipped.
+If the predicate evaluates to false, the second element of the pair is removed from the result range; otherwise, it is included.
 The first element in the source range is always included.
 (For instance, `adjacent_filter` with `std::not_equal_to` filters out all the non-unique elements.)</DD>
 <DT>\link ranges::v3::view::adjacent_remove_if_fn `view::adjacent_remove_if`\endlink</DT>
   <DD>For each pair of adjacent elements in a source range, evaluate the specified binary predicate.
-If the predicate evaluates to true, the first element of the pair is included in the result range; otherwise, it is skipped.
+If the predicate evaluates to true, the first element of the pair is removed from the result range; otherwise, it is included.
 The last element in the source range is always included.</DD>
 <DT>\link ranges::v3::view::all_fn `view::all`\endlink</DT>
   <DD>Return a range containing all the elements in the source.
 Useful for converting containers to ranges.</DD>
 <DT>\link ranges::v3::view::bounded_fn `view::bounded`\endlink</DT>